- Parallel replication overview

 The opportunities for parallel replication on slaves can be highly increased

-if more transactions group-commit together on the master.
+if more transactions are committed in a group commit on the master.
 This can be tuned

 using the binlog_commit_wait_count and